Meet the Team - Accredited Thought Leaders in Neuroscience

 We have built a team with expertise in Clinical Psychology, Applied Behavioural Analysis, Neuroscience and Peak Performance.
 In addition, a number of Assistant Psychologists complete our core team.

 Working with us to maintain our commitment to best practise, we have a range of consultants from across various disciplines from various clinics and universities around the world.
 Many of these consultants sit on our Scientific Advisory Board, and includes:

 Dr. Michael Keane: CEO

-Michael is a Neuroscientist and Director of the Actualise Clinic, and has been accredited as All-Ireland Thought Leader in Neuroscience (2018).
+Michael is a Behavioural Neuroscientist and Founder of the Actualise Clinic, and has been accredited as All-Ireland Thought Leader in Neuroscience (2018).
 He is a former lecturer in Psychology at Dublin City University.
 He obtained his PhD from the National University of Ireland, Galway, investigating the effects of caffeine on brain function, where he set up the university’s first two EEG labs.

 Michael’s post-doctoral position, which investigated EEG biomarkers of early onset Alzheimer’s Disease, was carried out between NUIG and the Trinity College Institute of Neuroscience, Dublin.
-He is an Associate Fellow of the British Psychological Society and the Republic of Ireland’s only Board Certified Neurofeedback Training provider.
+He is an Associate Fellow of the British Psychological Society, a Registered Psychologist with the Psychological Society of Ireland, and the Republic of Ireland’s only Board Certified Neurofeedback Training provider.
+He is also CEO of Cognifyx Europe, a Cognitive and Behavioural Science Company based in Singapore.
+He is also an Advisory Board Member for Cognifyx Global.